-Ninh Binh (Vietnam), 16th of May 2019 - Good news from the BEAR SANCTUARY Ninh Binh in Vietnam run by FOUR PAWS: The two bear cubs Mi and Tam are doing great and are enjoying the best of health.
+Ninh Binh (Vietnam), 16 May 2019 - Good news from the BEAR SANCTUARY Ninh Binh in Vietnam run by FOUR PAWS: The two bear cubs Mi and Tam are doing great and are enjoying the best of health.
 For many weeks, animal caretakers and veterinarians of the animal welfare organisation feared for the lives of the two little Asiatic black bear cubs and cared for them in the BEAR SANCTUARY Ninh Binh with great dedication.
 And luckily, their hard work prevailed.
 Both bears are out of danger and were able to move from quarantine to a beautiful outdoor enclosure yesterday.

 Mi and Tam had a very bad start to their young lives.
 At the age of only a few weeks they had been snatched from their mother and fallen into the hands of unscrupulous wildlife smugglers.
 The illegal trade with the two bear babies was stopped at the last minute thanks to the cooperation of the Vietnamese police and local authorities, Education for Nature-Vietnam, Wildlife Friends Foundation Thailand, and FOUR PAWS.
 Extremely dehydrated and in a totally weakened state, weighing only 900 grams each, Mi and Tam were confiscated by the authorities in Hai Phong province at the beginning of January 2019 and handed over to FOUR PAWS.
 Although a FOUR PAWS team immediately provided the two bear babies with round-the-clock medical care and milk substitutes, the situation was very bad for them for a long time.
 All the more reason to be happy that the two cubs, each weighing a proud 19 kilograms, are now out of the woods.